-If you want to retire early, it helps to hear from people who have done it themselves. loveMONEY speaks to 56-year-old Lynne Murtagh who managed to retire last year – here's how.
+If you want to retire early, it helps to hear from people who have done it themselves. loveMONEY speaks to Lynne Murtagh who managed to retire in 2018 aged 55 – here's how.

 Fancy an early retirement?